Basel – take a short break to an amazing Swiss GEM

 The article continues below.

 Fasnacht is the Swiss-German dialect word for carnival.
-This annual Swiss festival takes place at the end of winter or in the beginning of spring where locals, dressed up in fanciful costumes, parade with glowing lanterns and wagons with slogans painted all over them.
+This annual Swiss festival takes place at the end of winter or in the beginning of spring where locals, dressed up in fanciful costumes, parade with glowing lanterns and runs with slogans painted all over them.

 For three days, the streets, bars and restaurants are filled with music from drums and piccolo flutes.
 From Christmas onward, preparations by mask and costume makers and lantern-painters are touched by the Fasnacht fever.